grpc/proposal/A27-xds-global-load-balancing.md

 However, the different phases of the API flow are still typically referred to using the separate service names described above.

+In the future, we may add support for the incremental ADS variant of xDS.
+However, we have no plans to support any non-aggregated variants of xDS, nor do we plan to support REST.

 ### Related Proposals:

 [A24: Load Balancing Policy Configuration](https://github.com/grpc/proposal/blob/master/A24-lb-policy-config.md)